kennethd/funtoo-notes/001-install-notes-complete-virtual-mail-server.md

 http://gentoovps.net/webapp-config/ looks like it will fill in some of the practical HOWTO stuff.
 It immediately refers us to http://gentoovps.net/apache-vhost/

-I disagree with that guy about the fqdn thing; I prefer a structure that allows for a dedicated user for each domain, regardless of number of subdomains;
+I disagree with that guy about the fqdn thing; I prefer a structure that allows for a dedicated user for each domain, regardless of number of subdomains; something like;

 	/vhosts 						root:root drwx--x--x
 		/highball.org				highball:highball ($HOME) drwxr-xr-x